-The Emergency Medical Services program at JJC prepares students for a variety of careers in emergency medical care.
+The Emergency Medical Services program at JJC prepares students for a variety of careers in emergency medical care and the fire service.
 This course prepares students for the Illinois Department of Public Health State EMT-licensing examination (given at the college) and an entry-level job in EMS.

 What is Unique About Our EMS program?

 The EMS program at JJC is designed to prepare individuals for a wide spectrum of careers including fire service, hospital emergency department technicians, physicians’ offices, or clinics.
-For registration information, contact the program adviser at 815.280.2356.
+For program advising and registration information, contact the program secretary at 815.280.2356 or email@example.com

 What Degree/Certificate Will I Receive?

-- EMT Basic, CCO (This program is designed to provide the building blocks necessary to successfully obtain IDPH EMT-Basic licensure within two semesters of study.)
+- EMT Basic, CCO (This program is not a degree but is designed to provide the building blocks necessary to successfully obtain IDPH EMT-Basic licensure within two semesters of study.)